VET Program Approval and Maintenance Procedure

 3. To remove items from scope.

-Victorian Certificate of Education (VCE) Vocational Major qualifications are not issued by the University and are not added to Schedule 5.1
+Victorian Certificate of Education (VCE) Vocational Major qualifications are not issued by the University and are not added to TAFE Current Award Courses Register.

 Adding New Scope Items - Non-equivalent / Equivalent Training Package Products or Accredited Courses

 A. Identify the qualification to be added to the State Register.
-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Ensure the qualification is not already on the State Register.